paradd0x1/registration-form/README.md

 If the username already exists, the script will redirect the browser to `user-exists.html`.
 If an error is encountered after the query, the script will redirect the browser to `error.html`.
-Conversely, `register-success.html` is shown to tell the user that registration has been successful or, specifically, the entered username and password are successfully inserted into the database.
+Conversely, `register-success.html` is shown in the browser to tell the user that registration has been successful or, specifically, the entered username and password have been successfully inserted into the database.